pdjr-signalk-plugins/process-scheduler/README.md

 **pdjr-skplugin-process-scheduler** implements a simple process scheduler which manages the operation of an arbitrary number of user defined *task*s.

-Functionally, a task is made up of a collection of sequentially executed activities each of which updates the Signal K state by modulating a key value.
+A task is made up of a collection of sequentially executed, timed, perhaps repeating, activities.
+Each activity updates the Signal K state by modulating a key value when it commences and when it terminates.

 Each *task* is triggered and will continue to operate whilst some specified value is maintained on a Signal K key configured as its